Armored Weaponry Museum, Poznań: Visiting the museum

 Formerly, because the museum was located inside the military area, it was necessary to pre-arrange the visit by acquiring an entry permit from the CSWL command.
 However, during certain events (Child Day in May/June and the CSWL Patron's Day in September/October), visitors could enter it without permits.

 Since the museum was moved to a new location, no permits are needed, but tickets must be acquired before entry.
-The museum is open from Tuesday to Saturday, however opening hours might be subject to change without prior warning due to organisational matters (e.g. arrival of new exhibits).
+The museum is open from Wednesday to Sunday, however opening hours might be subject to change without prior warning due to organisational matters (e.g. arrival of new exhibits).
+Thursday is a ticket-free entry day.

 Location and access

 The old museum was located on the 86/90 Wojska Polskiego Street, north-west from the city center.
 The new site is located closer to the Ławica airport, on 4 "3 Pułku Lotniczego" Street, close to the intersection with Dąbrowskiego Street, with the nearest bus stop being Tatrzańska.
+During the summer season, a special "102" heritage bus line between the Poznań Main Station and the museum is launched.